hewenyu/ComfyUI-Docker/README.md

   - ComfyUI_Comfyroll_CustomNodes
   - rgthree-comfy
 - Automatically detects and installs dependencies from all custom nodes
+- Robust package installation with fallback mechanisms for problematic packages
 - Scripts for automatic package deduplication and installation

 ## Docker Images